dicerobotics/dev-refs/ref_git.md

 ```

-# Step-by-Step GitHub Setup to reuse open source projects to accomplish your own work
+# Setup to modify an open source project and use to accomplish your own work
 ### 1. Fork the Original Repository
 - If the project is on GitHub, and you plan to modify it:
 - Go to the original repo's GitHub page.
 - Click the Fork button (top-right).